Twilight Sedation Guide

 Both local and general anaesthetics wear off a few hours after being administered.
 Common side effects after waking from anaesthetic can be bothersome but don’t typically last for long: you may feel nauseous, dizzy, faint, cold or strangely itchy.

-Headaches, bruising, soreness, and aches and pains are also relatively common side-effects.
+Headaches, bruising, soreness, and pains are relatively common side effects.
 Blurred vision is common after anaesthesia, as are numbness, weakness, twitching muscles, and a “pins and needles” sensation.
 Some patients also experience difficulty urinating for a short while after anaesthesia.

 Let your surgeon know if you experience any worrying symptoms after surgery, including pain – in many cases, it’s a simple matter to soothe these side effects or adjust pain medication to make you feel more comfortable.

-The vast majority of procedures under both local and general anaesthetic are carried out without any trouble.
-Improvements in both medical understanding and the drugs and equipment used mean anaesthesia is safer for patients today than ever before.
+The vast majority of procedures under both local and general anaesthetics are carried out without any trouble.
+Improvements in both medical understanding and the drugs and equipment used mean anaesthesia are safer for patients today than ever before.

 Nevertheless, there is a very small risk of more serious complications that every patient should understand before deciding to have a cosmetic procedure.

 Rare complications of general anaesthetic include nerve damage that can lead to paralysis in approximately 1 in 1000 people.
 Allergic reactions to the medication can occur in around 1 in 10,000 or 20,000 people, and there is a 1 in 100,000 chance of death.

 However, these risks can vary depending on the presence of specific pre-existing medical conditions, whether you smoke or are overweight, what type of procedure you opt for and the kind of anaesthetic used.
 More minor cosmetic procedures carried out under local anaesthetics with sedation are generally safer, and a skilled anaesthetist will take measures to reduce potential risks wherever possible.